tiran/defusedxml/README.md

 with sensible default limits to mitigate billion laughs and quadratic blowup.

-Offical binaries from python.org use libexpat 2.4.0 since 3.7.12,
+Official binaries from python.org use libexpat 2.4.0 since 3.7.12,
 3.8.12, 3.9.7, and 3.10.0 (August 2021).
 Third party vendors may use
 older or newer versions of expat. `pyexpat.version_info` contains the current runtime version of libexpat.